 You can jot down the important questions, as well as the answers, on a different sheet, which you can also use as a study note supplement.
-Please review the questions and answers within 24 hours, since your brain will be more conducive in retaining materials, and then make another review within 2 to 3 days after.
+Please review the questions and answers within 24 hours since your brain will be more conducive to retaining materials, and then make another review within 2 to 3 days after.

 With these techniques, you can get much better grades having more time since you will be working smarter, not harder.